// Cascade

 GET /wake

 Health ping.
 Returns 200 "Full Sweep Online".
-Use this to warm the server after a cold start.
+Use this to warm the server after a cold start before sending your first prompt.

 GET /health